haowu97/netlify/content/posts/Courses21-23/BuidlCamp.en.md

 Web3.0 digital economy represents a true globalized economy that is beyond geo-political conflicts, and more importantly, an engine for more equitable growth around the world.

 Let us hope we can all live happily and peacefully in the Metaverse.

+Topic 1

+Vatalik and his Ethereum

+### How Does Ethereum Work

+"A 'smart contract'is simply a program thatruns on the Ethereum blockchain.It's a collection of code (its functions)and data (itsstate)that resides at a specific address on the Ethereum blockchain."